 - Employers whose workforce consists of more than 10 percent non-English-speaking employees, who speak the same language (non-English).

 Before hiring, businesses need to supply their non-English speaking employees with written information regarding the job and ensure the employees sign the document to acknowledge receipt.

 If an employer has non-English speaking employees, they are required to support these employees by using interpreters to assist the employee with their job.
 It is also necessary, if an employee quits, to provide transport back to the recruitment location of the employee.

 What Is Business Necessity?

 A business necessity in terms of language discrimination refers to a real business purpose that requires employees to speak a certain language or be proficient in a certain language.
-An example would a customer service representative who primarily deals with English-speaking customers.
-If the organization used customer service representatives who could not speak English proficiently, there would a lot of miscommunication and frustration from both sides.
+An example would be a customer service representative who primarily deals with English-speaking customers.
+If the organization used customer service representatives who could not speak English proficiently, there would be a lot of miscommunication and frustration from both sides.
 This could negatively impact the business and thus is it a business necessity that the employer implements certain language policies.